tienpv222/svelte-hash-router/README.md

 ```

 ## The `routes` store
 After the first schema setup, `routes` becomes readonly.
-The following reserved properties are added:
+The following reserved properties are added for each route:

 - `$$pathname` the exact path as in schema define
 - `$$href` full path including `#` at the beginning